rickystamton/Loan-Script-Library/READMETechnical.md

 ## Functions

 ### onOpen(e)

-**Description:** A simple trigger that runs when the spreadsheet is opened.
-It adds custom menus for both Loan schedule actions and Summary actions by calling the library’s menu creation functions.
-Specifically, it calls LoanScriptLibrary.createLoanSummaryMenu() and LoanScriptLibrary.createLoanScheduleMenu() to add the "Summary Tools" and "Loan Tools" menus to the Google Sheets UI.
+Description: A simple trigger that runs when the spreadsheet is opened.
+It adds custom menus for both loan schedule actions and summary actions by calling the library’s menu creation functions.
+Specifically, it calls `LoanScriptLibrary.createLoanSummaryMenu()` and `LoanScriptLibrary.createLoanScheduleMenu()` to add the **"Summary Tools"** and **"Loan Tools"** menus to the Google Sheets UI.

-**Parameters:**
+Parameters:

-- e (Event): The onOpen event object (not used in this implementation, but included for completeness).
+  * **e** (Event): The onOpen event object (not used in this implementation, included only for completeness).

-**Returns:** None.
+Returns: None.
-**Usage:** This function is automatically invoked when the spreadsheet is opened (if added as a trigger or if present as a bound script function named onOpen).
-Through it, the user will see custom menu items like "Generate Schedule", "Add Unscheduled Payment Row", "Recalculate Balances", "Populate Sheet Names", "Update Summary".
-No manual call is needed by the user.
+Usage: This function is automatically invoked when the spreadsheet is opened (as long as it is set up as an onOpen trigger or the function exists in a bound script with this name).
+Through it, the user will see custom menu items like "Generate Schedule", "Add Unscheduled Payment Row", "Recalculate Balances", **"Recast Loan"**, "Populate Sheet Names", "Update Summary".
+No manual call by the user is needed; it runs on every open to ensure menus are present.

 ### generateLoanSchedule()

-**Description:** Menu/utility function that calls the library’s generateLoanSchedule() to create or refresh the loan schedule on the active sheet.
-This wrapper is what the menu item "Generate Schedule" triggers.
+Description: Menu/utility function that calls the library’s `generateLoanSchedule()` to create or refresh the loan schedule on the active sheet.
+This is the function triggered by the "Generate Schedule" menu item.

-**Parameters:** None.
+Parameters: None.
-**Returns:** None.
+Returns: None.
-**Usage:** The user clicks "Loan Tools -> Generate Schedule" in the spreadsheet, which triggers this function.
-Alternatively, it can be run directly from the script editor for testing.
-It requires that the Loan Script Library is added and accessible as LoanScriptLibrary.
-When invoked, it simply executes LoanScriptLibrary.generateLoanSchedule().
+Usage: The user clicks **Loan Tools → Generate Schedule** in the spreadsheet, which triggers this function.
+(It can also be run directly from the script editor for testing.)
+It requires that the Loan Script Library is added and accessible as `LoanScriptLibrary`.
+When invoked, it simply executes `LoanScriptLibrary.generateLoanSchedule()`, which generates a new schedule on the active sheet based on the input parameters.

 ### insertUnscheduledPaymentRow()

-**Description:** Calls the library’s insertUnscheduledPaymentRow() function to add a new unscheduled payment row to the active sheet’s schedule.
-This is connected to the "Add Unscheduled Payment" menu option.
+Description: Calls the library’s `insertUnscheduledPaymentRow()` function to add a new unscheduled payment row to the active sheet’s schedule.
+This is tied to the "Add Unscheduled Payment" menu option.

-**Parameters:** None.
+Parameters: None.
-**Returns:** None.
+Returns: None.
-**Usage:** Triggered via menu by the user when they want to insert an extra payment.
-It internally runs LoanScriptLibrary.insertUnscheduledPaymentRow(), which will handle the row insertion and recalculation as documented above.
+Usage: Triggered via the menu when the user wants to insert an extra payment row.
+It internally runs `LoanScriptLibrary.insertUnscheduledPaymentRow()`, which will handle inserting the row and initializing it as described above.
+After this function executes, a new row will appear in the schedule (with a period number like 1.5, etc.) ready for the user to enter the payment details.
+Balances from the prior period are carried into the new row.

 ### recalcAll()

-**Description:** Calls the library’s recalcAll() function to recalculate the loan schedule on the active sheet.
+Description: Calls the library’s `recalcAll()` function to recalculate the loan schedule on the active sheet.
 This corresponds to the "Recalculate Balances" menu item.

-**Parameters:** None.
+Parameters: None.
-**Returns:** None.
+Returns: None.
-**Usage:** Invoked by the user through the menu or can be manually run.
-It will execute LoanScriptLibrary.recalcAll(), causing the active loan sheet’s balances and payments to be refreshed.
+Usage: Invoked by the user through the menu or via an onEdit trigger.
+It will execute `LoanScriptLibrary.recalcAll()`, causing the active loan sheet’s balances and payment allocations to be refreshed.
+For example, if the user updates a payment amount or date in the schedule, this function (via the menu or trigger) will recompute all affected interest, principal, and balance fields.

+### recastLoan()

+Description: Calls the library’s `recastLoan()` function to re-amortize the remaining loan schedule on the active sheet.
+This corresponds to the "Recast Loan" menu command under "Loan Tools".

+Parameters: None.
+Returns: None.
+Usage: Typically invoked by the user via the menu after making a lump-sum prepayment on an amortizing loan.
+When the user selects **Loan Tools → Recast Loan**, this function runs and calls `LoanScriptLibrary.recastLoan()`.
+The library will determine the current outstanding principal and number of periods remaining, then recalculate the payment schedule for all future periods so that the loan is fully paid off by the original end date.
+After this function executes, each remaining scheduled period’s **Principal Due**, **Interest Due**, and **Total Due** are updated on the sheet to reflect the new amortized payment plan (usually resulting in lower periodic payments going forward, since the principal was reduced by the prepayment).

 ### onEdit(e)

-**Description:** A simple trigger that runs when the user edits the spreadsheet.
-This wrapper function passes the event to the library’s onEdit(e) handler.
-Essentially, it ensures that any edit events in the spreadsheet call the library logic (which will handle locked inputs, auto-regeneration, auto-recalc as needed).
+Description: A simple trigger that runs when the user edits the spreadsheet.
+This wrapper function passes the event to the library’s onEdit handler.
+Essentially, it ensures that any edit events in the spreadsheet invoke the central library logic (which handles locking inputs, auto-regeneration, and auto-recalc as needed).

-**Parameters:**
+Parameters:

-- e (Event): The edit event object.
+  * **e** (Event): The edit event object.

-**Returns:** None.
+Returns: None.
-**Usage:** This is automatically invoked on every edit (when installed as a trigger).
-In this wrapper, it simply does LoanScriptLibrary.onEdit(e).
-By forwarding the event, it allows the centralized logic in the library to respond to user edits.
-The user does not call this manually.
+Usage: This is automatically invoked on every edit (when installed as an onEdit trigger).
+In this wrapper, it simply calls `LoanScriptLibrary.onEdit(e)`.
+By forwarding the event, it allows the library’s centralized logic to respond to user edits.
+The user should not need to call this manually.

 ### populateSheetNames()

-**Description:** Calls the library’s populateSheetNames() function to list all loan sheets on the Summary sheet.
+Description: Calls the library’s `populateSheetNames()` function to list all loan sheet names on the Summary sheet.
 This is connected to the "Populate Sheet Names" menu item under "Summary Tools".

-**Parameters:** None.
+Parameters: None.
-**Returns:** None.
+Returns: None.
-**Usage:** Invoked via menu by the user (or could be run manually).
-It executes LoanScriptLibrary.populateSheetNames(), so the Summary sheet gets updated with the current sheet names.
+Usage: Invoked via the menu by the user (or can be run manually).
+It executes `LoanScriptLibrary.populateSheetNames()`, causing the Summary sheet to be updated with the current loan sheet names.
+Typically used after adding or renaming loan sheets, so the summary list stays up-to-date.

 ### updateSummary()

-**Description:** Calls the library’s updateSummary() function to refresh the summary data for all loans.
-This is tied to the "Update Summary" menu item.
+Description: Calls the library’s `updateSummary()` function to refresh the summary data for all loans.
+This is tied to the "Update Summary" menu item under "Summary Tools".

-**Parameters:** None.
+Parameters: None.
-**Returns:** None.
+Returns: None.
-**Usage:** When the user selects "Update Summary" from the menu, this function runs and simply calls LoanScriptLibrary.updateSummary().
-The result is that the Summary sheet’s Columns C–I are recalculated for each listed loan.
+Usage: When the user selects **Summary Tools → Update Summary** from the menu, this function runs and simply calls `LoanScriptLibrary.updateSummary()`.
+The result is that the Summary sheet’s metrics (columns C–I listing balances, payments, etc. for each loan) are recalculated for each listed loan.

 ### setupTriggers()

-**Description:** Installs the necessary triggers by calling the library’s createOnEditTrigger() function.
-Running this will create an installable onEdit trigger for the spreadsheet if one doesn’t exist, ensuring that the library’s onEdit function is called properly on user edits.
+Description: Installs the necessary triggers by calling the library’s `createOnEditTrigger()` function.
+Running this will create an *installable* onEdit trigger for the spreadsheet if one doesn’t exist, ensuring that the library’s onEdit function is properly called on user edits.

-**Parameters:** None.
+Parameters: None.
-**Returns:** None.
+Returns: None.
-**Usage:** This function can be run once (for example, via the script editor or a special menu command if added) to set up the trigger after the library is installed.
-In the wrapper code, this isn’t automatically called on open; it’s provided as a utility.
-The user may need to run setupTriggers() manually (or the developer can set up the trigger through the Apps Script interface).
-Once executed, the onEdit trigger will persist and call the library’s handler for each edit.
+Usage: This function can be run once (for example, via the script editor or a one-time menu action) to set up the trigger after the library is installed.
+In the provided wrapper code, this isn’t automatically called on open; it’s provided as a utility.
+The user or developer may need to run `setupTriggers()` manually (or set up the trigger via the Apps Script interface).
+Once executed, the installable onEdit trigger will persist and call the library’s onEdit handler for each edit on any loan sheet.

-**Note:** Ensure that the identifier LoanScriptLibrary in all the above calls matches the name of the library as added to your project.
-If you import the library under a different identifier, you need to replace LoanScriptLibrary in this wrapper with that identifier.
-The wrapper functions themselves have no logic besides forwarding to the library, so they rely on the library being correctly added to function.
+**Note:** Ensure that the identifier `LoanScriptLibrary` in all the above calls matches the name of the library as added to your project.
+If you import the library under a different identifier, you will need to update the function calls in this wrapper (e.g., use your chosen name instead of `LoanScriptLibrary`).
+The wrapper functions themselves contain no logic besides forwarding to the library, so they rely on the library being added with the correct identifier.
 ```